Shelter Dog Meal Donation Count:

 How To Prevent & Detect Urinary Tract Infections in Dogs

-Written by: Scott H
+By: Scott H

 Scott Haiduc is the Director of Publishing for iHeartDogs, iHeartCats and The Hero Company.
 When not working, Scott spends his time on the farm, taking care of his animals and crops.Read more

-| Published on August 6, 2014
+| August 6, 2023

 Urinary Tract Illnesses

 UTIs are a common illness treated by vets.
 It is just what it sounds like: an infection inside your dog’s urinary tract.
-Aside from an infection, poor urinary tract health can lead to kidney or bladders stones, which are very painful.
+Aside from an infection, poor urinary tract health can lead to kidney or bladder stones, which are very painful.

 Dr. Diane Levitan, VMD, Peace Love Pets Veterinary Care, PLLC, cautions: BLOCKAGE CAN BE DEADLY, SO MAKE SURE YOU GET YOUR PET EVALUATED RIGHT AWAY IF THERE ARE SYMPTOMS.